 What I am most proud of are our children who are all outstanding and accomplished individuals.
-My son, Charles “Chip” Spiron, has begun to take a more serious interest in decoys and carving which makes me very pleased.
+My son, Charles “Chip” Spiron, has begun to take a more serious interest in decoys and carving.
 Growing up around decoys, working in the shop and going to shows, he has always had the knowledge and skills.
 As a former golf professional and now a successful college golf coach he has had the challenge of finding the time.
 But, with the recent arrival of his son “Charlie”, and now a second son Jameson, he came the realization that he needs to get serious with his carving so he can pass on the knowledge to the next generation.
 He has started this site to provide information on my work, and a forum for him as he develops his craft.

 Over the years I have received hundreds of letters and phone calls from individuals with questions, from repairs to details on how an item was made.
 Through the email option on this site I will be pleased to correspond with anyone with questions.
 Finally, I want to thank everyone who has supported my work over the years.
 You have all given me the opportunity to earn a living carrying on a great tradition and I am grateful.
 I was lucky to be there when decoy collecting exploded with the general public and met many of the true legends of collecting and carving, the dealers who did the research and wrote the great books, and the true masters of contemporary carving.
-I get a lot of questions from my family and friends about how things were and how they have changed.
-I want to write my recollections down for them while I can still remember…you are invited to read along if you wish.
-Thanks
+It has been a great ride...